 Finding good people is a major task for BPOs, particularly in manning contact centers, and a focused effort requires more than reviewing resumes and conducting interviews.
-The search is
+The search is for three things:

 - Can the person do the job: this is basic competence and that’s your only metric, you’ll always find people.
 And you’ll always have a big turnover rate.

 - How will the person do the job: this speaks to fitting into the new workplace and people are generally able to adapt to new environments.